smbirnbaum/hlt-portfolio/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+All scripts related to this project can be found in this [repo](https://github.com/smbirnbaum/portfolio-scripts).

 ## Overview

 This project was the final assignment for **LING 696G: Neural Techniques for Speech Technology**.
 It was my first complete attempt at building an end-to-end ASR model.